 “Only the brave men and women can bring peace to the world, not by practicing war but by practicing non-violence.”

 “No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”

 Conflict, insecurity, weak institutions and limited access to justice remain a great threat to sustainable development.
 UN Sustainable Development Goal 16 has 16 global targets for peace, justice and inclusive institutions.

 The approved budget for UN Peacekeeping operations is $6.38 billion. source

 On average 25 children were killed or injured in conflicts every day for the past decade. source

-The Global Peace Index 2021 ranks Iraq as the least peaceful country in the world. source
+The Global Peace Index 2021 ranks Afghanistan as the least peaceful country in the world. source

 Iceland remains the most peaceful country in the world, a position it has held since 2008. source